Richie Jerimovich: Family

 Richie is a devoted father to Evie, and he and ex-wife work together effectively as loving co-parents.
 He calls Evie żabka, which is a Polish language endearment meaning little frog.

-Evie loves Taylor Swift, and one of her CDs is on permanent rotation in Richie's aging Honda.
+Evie loves Taylor Swift, and one of her CDs is on permanent rotation in Richie's aging Honda Accord.
 Richie leans on Uncle Jimmy for Taylor Swift concert tickets, sings along to "Love Story" at an emotional high point in the saga, and Taylor's version of "Style" plays quietly in the background during a quiet moment between father and daughter on the day of Tiff's remarriage.

-Evie is good at math.
+Richie struggles mightily with the prospect of Tiffany's engagement and he resists the wedding.
 The season four episode "Bears" centers on Tiff's wedding to second husband Frank (Josh Hartnett), resulting in some level of romantic catharsis for Richie and an opportunity for the entire extended family-by-choice to gather for a happy but typically chaotic event.

 Other attributes

 Richie is a huge aficionado of science fiction across all media (books, film, etc.), with a specific interest in the works of Philip K. Dick.
+When Richie tells Carmy about his struggles finding purpose, he recounts the plot of a book he has been reading.
+The book is probably Colorless Tsukuru Tazaki and His Years of Pilgrimage (色彩を持たない多崎つくると、彼の巡礼の年, 2013) by Haruki Murakami (村上 春樹).
+He also quotes the mathematician Jacob Bronowski, Hermann Hesse's Siddhartha, and Ninja: 1,000 Years of the Shadow Warrior.
 According to Moss-Bachrach, Richie favors "hard sci-fi," including Dick, Iain Banks, Kim Stanley Robinson, and "He likes the deep stuff, the world-building.
 Probably Foundation."
+Before crawling alone, and a little drunk, into "his sad little twin-size bed" in "Soubise," he knocks over a photo of six people (including himself) that sits on a book shelf full of Robert A. Heinlein, Philip K. Dick, Haruki Murakami, and a copy of The Silmarillion.

 Richie deploys "SnyderCut" disparagingly, and per Moss-Bachrach, "I don't think he's into Marvel stuff."
 According to set decorator Eric Frankel, "You can't see it but in Richie's apartment, every book on the shelf is 'Ridley Scott'," and they wanted to put a Legend poster in his apartment but licensing problems made it unworkable.
+Richie is a fan of William Friedkin and this inspires him to tape up a photo of the "philosopher's path" at a Zen garden in Kyoto in the office of Bear restaurant.
+Film director William Friedkin talks about his visit to Ryōan-ji temple in Kyoto in the 2019 documentary Leap of Faith: William Friedkin on the Exorcist.